techmo-pl/dictation-client/cpp/README.md

 ```
 (this command has to be invoked from the project's root directory)

-If you are not using git, you have to manually download the `googleapis` submodule.
+If project was downloaded without using git, `googleapis` submodule have to be downloaded manually.
-To do this, open project repository in web browser, go to the `submodules` directory and use the link located there to open the relevant commit in the googleapis repository.
+In this case open project repository in web browser, go to the `submodules` directory and use the link located there to open the relevant commit in the googleapis repository.
 Then download it, unpack and copy all files to the `submodules/googleapis` directory.

 ### Build docker image